check GNU Screen

 fi

 For tmux, parse the tmux ls output for sessions that are not attached.
-Tmux does not label sessions as Attached/Detached the same way, so a practical check is to count sessions and compare to tmux list-clients if you need per-session attachment details.
+Tmux does not label sessions as Attached or Detached the same way, so a practical check is to count sessions and compare to tmux list-clients if you need per-session attachment details.

-A few Proxmox tips from using this on several hypervisors.
-Run these checks only for interactive shells to avoid noise in automation.
-Keep the logic in .bashrc, not .profile, because Proxmox shells are interactive by default.
-If you prefer a dedicated script, point to it from .bashrc.
-If you use SSH multiplexing or jump hosts, the $SSH_CONNECTION test still works for the final hop.
-Use tty -s or [ -t 1 ] to ensure the terminal is present.
+A few Proxmox notes from using this on several hypervisors.
+Keep the check to interactive shells so automation stays quiet.
+I keep it in .bashrc rather than .profile because Proxmox shells are interactive by default.
+If you prefer a separate script, call that from .bashrc.
+If you use SSH multiplexing or jump hosts, the $SSH_CONNECTION test still works for the final hop. tty -s or [ -t 1 ] both do the job for checking a terminal.

-Troubleshooting is straightforward.
-If nothing shows up, test the commands manually: screen -ls and tmux ls.
+If nothing shows up, test the commands by hand: screen -ls and tmux ls.
 If tmux ls returns “no server running”, there are no sessions.
-If the checks print unexpected errors, add 2>/dev/null to silence them.
-If the reminder fires on local logins, check that $SSH_CONNECTION is empty for local sessions and only non-empty for SSH.
-Lastly, keep the messages short and actionable so they catch attention without blocking quick fixes.
+If the checks print errors, add 2>/dev/null to silence them.
+If the reminder appears on local logins, check that $SSH_CONNECTION is empty locally and only set over SSH.
+Keep the message short and useful.